/Blog

 • Maintenance logs: Figure out the costs related to repairs, downtime, and any accidents caused by faulty equipment.

-Step 2: Showcase the benefits of your new EHS tool
+Step 2: Show the benefits of your new EHS tool

 With your problems clearly defined, it’s time to turn your attention to the solution.
 What does the future look like with a digital EHS tool in place?
 You need to paint a picture of a more efficient, safer, and cost-effective workplace.
 To bring it to life, start by listing both the tangible and intangible benefits, such as:

-• Reduced incident rates: Cut down on workplace incidents, along with the legal costs and downtime that come with them.
-EHS software can help you drive down injury and illness costs by up to 20%.[1]
+• Reduced incident rates: EHS software can help you drive down injury and illness costs by up to 20%.[3]

-• Lower workers’ compensation costs: Keep your insurance premiums in check.
-With fewer accidents and claims, you can enjoy more stable—or even reduced—workers’ compensation costs.
+• Lower workers’ compensation costs: With fewer accidents and claims, you can enjoy more stable, or even reduced, workers’ compensation costs.

-• Regulatory compliance: Strengthen your compliance efforts to steer clear of costly fines and legal headaches.
+• Regulatory compliance: Better control of your EHS processes helps you steer clear of costly fines and legal headaches.

-• Stronger employee morale: Create a safer work environment that keeps your team engaged, improves job satisfaction, and lowers turnover.
+• Stronger employee morale: EHS software helps create a safer work environment that keeps your team engaged, improves job satisfaction, and lowers turnover.

-• Streamlined processes: An easy-to-use software tool lets your team enter information, follow up on tasks, and analyze data quickly, driving a 14% increase in productivity.[2]
+• Higher productivity: Easy-to-use software helps your team enter information, follow up on tasks, and analyze data quickly, driving a 14% increase in productivity.[4]

-• Enhance your reputation: Position yourself as a safety leader.
-Your commitment to high standards will boost your reputation with customers, investors, and regulators alike.
+• Position yourself as a safety leader: Your commitment to high standards will boost your reputation with customers, investors, and regulators alike.

 Investing in an EHS tool can make a big impact by preventing costly incidents.
-Many organizations see payback within the first year.
-According to the ASSP, every $1 spent on safety can save your company at least $3 by reducing injuries, lost work, and extra admin tasks.[6]
-OSHA takes it a step further, reporting that companies with strong health and safety programs can slash injury and illness rates by 20% or more, earning back $4 to $6 for every $1 invested.[7]
+According to the ASSP, every $1 spent on safety can save your company at least $3 by reducing injuries, lost work, and extra admin tasks.[5]
+OSHA takes it a step further, reporting that companies with strong health and safety programs can slash injury and illness rates by 20% or more, earning back $4 to $6 for every $1 invested.[6]

 Step 3: Link the benefits to your company’s core priorities

-1. Review your company’s mission and vision statements: These will highlight what your company values most.
+1. Review your company’s mission and vision statements for clues about what leadership values most.

 Sources